PSU for the Future

 Frequently Asked Questions (FAQ)

-Will this impact my spring 2026 schedule?
+Will this impact the 2026-2027 schedule?

 Who can I talk to if I’m worried about these changes?

-An undergraduate advisor or graduate program director can help you understand what’s happening.
+An undergraduate advisor or your graduate program director can help you understand what’s happening.
 You can also reach out to student services for emotional support.

 Why is this happening now?